 The Campaign Registry requires a company to provide their Tax or related ID.
 This is part of the process that allows them to ensure the business's legitimacy.
 If you do not have one, you may try and input your social, but it’s not a guarantee it will ultimately be accepted and approved.

-What if my approved Trust Score is not high enough for my needs?
+What if my daily throughput is not high enough for my needs?

 What exactly is a campaign?